mbukatov/pylatest/docs/quickstart.rst

 aspects of structure of pylatest/sphinx project is completelly up to you though.

-Pylatest test case document should follow this structure:

-* Document tile is a title of the test case.
-* Just after document title, there are `docutils field lists`_ with test case metadata.
-* There are four sections in document: *Description*, *Setup*, *Test Steps* and *Teardown* - of which only *Test Steps* is mandatory.
-* Section *Test Steps* contains custom pylatest syntax for test steps, we will discuss this in more detail shortly.

 Here is an example of a test case document following expected structure:

 .. code-block:: rst